 Early Atlantic Newspapers

 The history of Canadian newspapers and printing in general, begins in the Atlantic provinces with Nova Scotia leading the way.
 The Halifax Gazette, established in 1752, was the first newspaper in the country, marking the start of a Canadian publishing industry.
 This article provides an introductory look at the first few printers in each province of Atlantic Canada.
-While not exhaustive, it highlights the fascinating stories behind these pioneers of print.
+Their importance lies in the pictures they paint of society through the use of stories, editorials and advertisments.

 The Halifax Gazette, NS, John Bushell, 1752